vkernel/vmware-scripts/terraform/NSX/NSX-Security-Framework/README.md

 ## Predefined NSX Services

-The following is a list of common predefined services available in NSX 4.2.1 that can be used in the `services` section of authorized-flows.yaml:
+NSX provides approximately 400+ predefined services that can be used directly in your security policies.
+The NSX-Security-Framework allows you to reference these predefined services by name in the `services` section of your authorized-flows.yaml file.

-### IP Protocol Services
-- ICMPv4
-- ICMPv6
-- IGMP
-- GRE
-- IPv6-ICMP
-- IPv6-NoNxt
-- IPv6-Opts
-- OSPF

-### Application Services
-- Active Directory Server
-- Apache Tomcat
-- BGP
-- CIFS
-- DHCP Client
-- DHCP Server
-- DHCP-UDP
-- DNS
-- DNS-TCP
-- DNS-UDP
-- FTP
-- HTTP
-- HTTPS
-- IMAP
-- IMAPS
-- Kerberos
-- LDAP
-- LDAP over SSL
-- Microsoft SQL Server
-- MS RPC
-- MySQL
-- NFS
-- NTP
-- OraDB
-- Oracle DB SSL
-- Oracle Database
-- POP3
-- POP3S
-- PostgreSQL
-- RDP
-- RPC-EPMAP
-- SMB
-- SMB over IP
-- SMTP
-- SNMP
-- SSH
-- SSL
-- Syslog
-- Syslog-TCP
-- Syslog-UDP
-- Telnet
-- TFTP
-- WebDAV

-## Finding Predefined Services in NSX GUI
+### Using Predefined Services

-To view all predefined services in NSX:

-1. Log in to the NSX Manager UI
-2. Navigate to Networking → Services → Service Definitions
-3. The list will show both system-defined (predefined) services and any custom services you've created
-4. You can filter the list to show only system-defined services

-To use these predefined services in your authorized-flows.yaml file, add them under the `services` section:
+To use predefined services in your security policies, specify them in the `services` section:

 ```yaml
 - name: Example rule with predefined services